CaptBarbarosa/Programming-Language-Notes-and-Reminders/README.md

 Welcome to my General C Learning Repository! 🚀

-This repository serves as my personal space for storing and documenting the things I didn't learn in school related to the C programming language.
+This repository serves as my personal space for storing and documenting the things I didn't learn in school or the things I needed to remember related to the C programming language.
 It's not a project but rather a collection of notes, snippets, and experiments as I continue to explore and expand my knowledge in C.

 ## What's Inside?